28.18: Signal Transduction - Taste (Gustation)

 Where VFT, Venus flytrap domain; TMD, transmembrane domain; ND, not determined.

-TABLE 4.
-Sweet taste receptor’s positive allosteric regulators with concentration (used in cell-based assays in studies) and negative allosteric modulators with their IC50 values.
+Table \(\PageIndex{4}\): Sweet taste receptor’s positive allosteric regulators with concentration (used in cell-based assays in studies) and negative allosteric modulators with their IC50 values.

-Small molecule PAMs can also bind to the transmembrane domain in class C GPCRs, in contrast to agonist which binds to the extracellular domain (Urwyler, 2011).
+Unlike an agonist, which binds to the extracellular domain, small-molecule PAMs can also bind to the transmembrane domain in class C GPCRs.
 For example, the flavonoid sweetener, neohesperidin dihydrochalcone (NHDC) binds to TMD regions to enhance the agonist-induced sweet response.
-It interacts with a receptor binding pocket in the TMD of TAS1R3 and requires seventeen critical residues in TMDs and extracellular loop 2 for its allosteric activity (Winnig et al., 2007).
+It interacts with a receptor binding pocket in the TMD of TAS1R3 and requires seventeen critical residues in TMDs and extracellular loop 2 for its allosteric activity.
 These residues also contribute to cyclamate and lactisole binding sites.
-Among seventeen residues, eight alter receptor activation by NHDC (Q6373.29, S6403.32, H6413.33, Y6994.60, W7756.48, F7786.51, L7826.55, and C8017.39) and influence lactisole mediated inhibition.
-Similarly, nine of the seventeen residues (Q6373.29, H6413.33, H721ex2, S7265.39, F7305.43, W7756.48, F7786.51, L7826.55, and C8017.39) mediate activation by cyclamate, while six (Q6373.29, H6413.33, W7756.48, F7786.51, L7826.55, and C8017.39) influence receptor inhibition by lactisole as well as receptor activation by cyclamate [superscript refers to the nomenclature suggested for class C GPCRs by Pin et al. (2003) where first number denotes TMD region and the second number denotes residue position from the most conserved residue].
+Among seventeen residues, eight alter receptor activation by NHDC (Q6373.29, S6403.32, H6413.33, Y6994.60, W7756.48, F7786.51, L7826.55, and C8017.39) and influence lactisole-mediated inhibition.
+Similarly, nine of the seventeen residues (Q6373.29, H6413.33, H721ex2, S7265.39, F7305.43, W7756.48, F7786.51, L7826.55, and C8017.39) mediate activation by cyclamate.
+In contrast, six (Q6373.29, H6413.33, W7756.48, F7786.51, L7826.55, and C8017.39) influence receptor inhibition by lactisole as well as receptor activation by cyclamate [superscript refers to the nomenclature suggested for class C GPCRs, where the first number denotes TMD region.
+The second number denotes the residue position from the most conserved residue.

 Negative Allosteric Modulation of Sweet Receptor